- Prepping Basics

 For this post we are going to be looking at shelter or more specifically how your body reacts when we don’t have sufficient shelter to help us regulate our body temperature.
 Along with making sure you have plenty of food stored for your family and a sufficient source of water, you need to ensure that lack of shelter is not going to be a killer for your group.

 The optimal environment for a human to maintain their core body temperature is between 79° and 86°F. The science of keeping your body in “the zone” of this ideal temperature is Thermoregulation.
-Thermoregulation can be the difference between living and dying.
+Thermoregulation can be the difference between living and dying and is the practice of controlling your core temperature.
 Every year people die from power outages during heat waves or winter weather.
 Simple variations in environmental temperatures between 30° and 50° have wreaked havoc worldwide and many die from hypothermia or hyperthermia.

 Hypothermia is the condition when your core temperature plummets below approximately 96° F. There are variables in the exact temperature, of course, when considering age, sex, percentage of body fat, or even time of day.
 Suffering from even mild hypothermia can cause your body to burn through a ton of calories trying to keep your body and the vital organs heated, and this in turn will cut into your body’s food stores.
 Your body will also limit the amount of blood flowing to your extremities making them more susceptible to damage and impairment.
 Shivering is another way for your body to create heat to keep you warm.
 While shivering, your body is creating tiny muscle contractions, thereby using energy and heating up the body.
 Unfortunately, shivering also burns through food stores in the process.